Wired (film): Family and friends' reactions

 Belushi's friend John Landis, who directed the actor in the films National Lampoon's Animal House (1978) and The Blues Brothers (1980), refused to have his name incorporated into Wired and threatened to sue for invasion of privacy, causing the producers to label a generic name on the film director who appears in the film.
 As played by Jon Snyder, the director is an obvious lookalike of Landis during the Blues Brothers sequence, and in the scene where he is walking across the movie set, a helicopter can be heard in the background (a reference to the fatal helicopter accident that occurred when Landis filmed Twilight Zone: The Movie).
 The film also depicts the director punching a coked-out Belushi in the face during the filming of The Blues Brothers.
 This event, recounted directly from the opening of Woodward's book, was dismissed by Landis as "not true".

-Dan Aykroyd was openly averse to Wired.
+Dan Aykroyd was openly hostile to Wired.
 During an interview for MTV's The Big Picture, he said, "I have witches working now to jinx the thing...
 I hope it never gets seen and I am going to hurl all the negative energy I can and muster all my hell energies [against them].
 My thunderbolts are out on this one, quite truthfully."
 Walsh, who played Woodward in Wired, was cast in a supporting role in the comedy Loose Cannons (1990) with Aykroyd, but Aykroyd had him removed from the film because of his participation in Wired.
 Walsh reportedly worked for two days on Loose Cannons before he was fired and replaced with Paul Koslo, causing the film a $125,000 production delay.

 Two years after the release of Wired, Judith Belushi wrote her book Samurai Widow (1991) to counter the image of her late husband portrayed in Woodward's work.
 She also co-wrote the 2005 oral history book, Belushi: A Biography, with Tanner Colby.
 Judith told Entertainment Weekly in 2013, "Like Michael Chiklis said, when he was a young man and was offered that role in [Wired], he thought it was a great opportunity and it was.
 He was just unfortunate not to have a better script because he himself was fine."